 NiteCap is Capilano University’s premier jazz vocal ensemble, under the direction of Dr. Laura Harrison.
 Enjoy mesmerizing harmonies and spirited scatting by 10 vocalists atop a tight rhythm section!

-Sister Jazz Orchestra is grateful to be supported by the City of North Vancouver and the District of North Vancouver through the Arts & Culture Grants Program of the North Vancouver Recreation & Culture Commission and by the SOCAN Foundation.
+This performance is also supported by the City of North Vancouver and the District of North Vancouver through the Arts & Culture Grants Program of the North Vancouver Recreation & Culture Commission and by Pigott Properties Group.